Oliger Paulli: Career

-Jewish fondness

 In spite of presumed Christian descendency, he appears to have claimed his great-grandfather, Simon Paulli (Sr.), was a Jew and descendant of David's royal house.
 He justified his claim showing the name Paulleli as a combination of Greek Paulus and Hebrew Eli; thus, meaning God supplies the inadequacy.
 He also claimed that, at the age of 13, he made a blood covenant with God, who exchanged a yodh for the he in his baptismal name, thereafter, renaming his original name from Holiger to Oliger (Olliger), to connote "through him Jesus would be brought to the Jews."
 In addition, the name Oliger is also held as an allusion to the olive leaf of Noah's dove.
 He apparently seems to have raised theological controversy that Jesus didn't cry out "My God, my God, why hast thou forsaken me?"
 (Matthew 27:46; Mark 15:34), but instead "Why hast thou glorified me!"

 He proclaimed his intention of establishing a new Jewish kingdom in Palestine.
 He even wrote letters to several European rulers apprising and assuring them that Jerusalem will be rebuilt in 1720, in which year messiah would descend from heaven to officiate as high priest of Jerusalem, the holy city.
 He sent mystical letters to William III of England and Dauphin of France urging them to undertake the restoration of Jews.

-Eventually, he was imprisoned at Amsterdam in 1701, for publishing a book ridiculing Christianity and announcing a plan and project to establish a new religion on its ruins.
+He was imprisoned at Amsterdam in 1701, for publishing a book ridiculing Christianity and announcing a plan and project to establish a new religion on its ruins.
 His family secured his release in 1702 with a condition that they would keep him away from Holland.
 From 1702 to 1706, he travelled across Germany continuing the publication of religious pamphlets and propaganda about his cause.
 However, it appears, he had less success in Germany than in Holland, forcing him to return to Copenhagen in 1706.

 Upon returning Copenhagen, he continued his Jewish missionary propaganda at home too.
 A number of Jews encouraged his efforts to establish a new kingdom of Israel with frequent Jewish assemblage at his home and several meetings where Oliger spoke on his holy mission.
 Further to his cause, he published several books and pamphlets angering local Christian populace.
 When the local Christians' anger reached its peak to the extent of a possible outbreak against Jews, king Frederick IV of Denmark had to step in, ordering Copenhagen police chief to admonish Oliger and put an end to Oliger's demonstrations and meetings.

+Death

+He died at Copenhagen in August 1714.